 Next, navigate to Text in the menu on the left, then click Add Text.
 Double-click the text box and type your desired word, whether it be "Hope," "Dream," or anything else.

-From the Text Properties panel, choose Franklin Gothic as your font.
-This is the font used in the original poster.
+From the Text Properties tab, select your favorite font. ("Gotham" is the font used in the original poster.)
 Additionally, you can use the Eye Dropper Tool to select the light blue hue already present in your image, to further aid Shepard Fairey’s original street art-inspired design.

 Last but not least, it’s time to save your poster so it’s ready to share with the world (or you know, your friends and family).
 Click Save at the top of the screen, then select your desired save location and format.